marcosh/fundic/README.md

 ### Memoize

-If you want to retrieve the same instance of an object every time you ask a particular key to the container, you need to store the result obtained the first time, store it somewhere and the return that instead of creating a new instance every time.
+If you want to retrieve the same instance of an object every time you ask a particular key to the container, you need to store the result obtained the first time somewhere and the return that instead of creating a new instance every time.

 This is exactly what the `Memoize` decorator does.
 The first time it calls the inner factory to build the object,